Ronan-EruiniBennett/GymLogbookAnalytics/docs/README.md

 The project focuses on:

-* building a complete frontend-to-analytics pipeline
+* building a data pipeline
 * handling real-world data validation and transformation challenges
 * understanding how data format decisions impact downstream analytics